mandarup/behavioral-cloning/writeup_report.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to start from a tried and tested model from project 2 and then play with the architecture.
+I did not have to modify architecture much.

 My first step was to use a convolution neural network model similar to the I used for Traffic sign classifier (LeNet variant).